jeevanrd/order-service/README.md

 1.Each Item ordered by customer can fit into one carton 2.Slot duration is for 2 hours.
 Only the van with all filled cartons will departure.
-3.All the departure vans will be available at the start time of the next Slot.
-That means all the departed vans will come back and available for service.
+3.All the departure vans will be available for service at the start time of the next Slot.
+That means all the departed vans will come back before the end time of the current slot

+Why this assumption made?
+Don't know the van behavior completely.

  Based on the above assumptions the current api service is available